segp-uob/segp/dev/README.md

 # Build a Single Page Application
 Your central task as a team is to build a fully functioning single page application (SPA).
 These workshops guide you through a series of steps towards making a simple SPA.
 They are intended to give you a rough structure and set your group off in the right technical direction.
 As you gain confidence and understanding you'll want to explore topics and functionality not covered in these sessions.

 MEAN stands for MongoDB, Express, Angular and Node.js.
 It's just a way to descibe a set of tools which work well together to build scalable web applications.
+There are lots and lots of different ways and tools to build a SPA - but the principles remain fairly constant.
+Here are some popular frameworks/tools:

 ![SPA](https://www.whitesourcesoftware.com/wp-content/uploads/2017/07/Single-Page-Application.jpg "Single Page Applications")